-NASDAQ Stock Market Rule 5620 requires each issuer to hold an annual meeting of shareholders no later than one year after the end of the issuer's fiscal year-end.
+NASDAQ Stock Market Rule 5620 requires each issuer to hold an annual meeting of shareholders no later than one year after the end of the issuer's fiscal yearend.
 However, NASDAQ Stock Market Rule 5615(a)(3) permits foreign private issuers like us to follow "home country practice" in certain corporate governance matters.
-We did not have an annual meeting of shareholders in 2017 and held an annual meeting of shareholders on February 6, 2018.
-Delany Law, our Antigua and Barbuda counsel, has provided a letter to the NASDAQ Stock Market certifying that our current practice relating to the annual meeting of shareholders will not breach our Articles of Incorporation and By-laws nor any applicable law in Antigua and Barbuda.
+We did not have an annual meeting of shareholders in 2020 and 2019 and held an annual meeting of shareholders on February 6, 2018.
+Dentons (formerly known as Delany Law), our Antigua and Barbuda counsel, has provided a letter to the NASDAQ Global Select Market certifying that our current practice relating to the annual meeting of shareholders will not breach our Articles of Incorporation and By-laws nor any applicable law in Antigua and Barbuda.